replicatedhq/replicated-field-labs/doc/invites.md

 Guidelines for Instruqt invites
 ===============================

+### External invites

+At a minimum the following should be present.

 * Public title: `Replicated Hands-On Labs for [Vendor Name]`
 * Public description: `An opportunity for the [Vendor Name] team to explore the features and capabilities of Replicated in a lab environment.`
 * Internal description: ok to leave empty